-‘Mama June From Not To Hot’: New Look Revealed In Wedding Dress
+‘Mama June From Not To Hot’: New Look Revealed In Wedding Dress [Pictures]

-In a teaser for Friday’s episode leaked by People, 11 year-old Alana “Honey Boo Boo” Thompson approaches her mother and asks for her help picking out a flower girl dress for the upcoming wedding of Mike “Sugar Bear” Thompson to his fiance, Jennifer Lamb.
+In a teaser for Friday’s episode leaked by People, 11 year-old Alana “Honey Boo Boo” Thompson approaches her mother and asks for her help picking out a flower girl dress for the upcoming wedding of Mike “Sugar Bear” Thompson to his fiancé Jennifer Lamb.
 Mama June is initially apprehensive, which is understandable, as she has previously said she “wasn’t ready to see Sugar Bear with anyone else” and cited his hasty proposal to Lamb as the reason for her weight loss.

 “I told the bastard to move the f**k on, but I didn’t think he would move along this soon.
 F**k him!
 Shoot that motherf**ker!”

-After hearing that Lamb had approached Alana directly without asking her, June appeared furious, suggesting that perhaps Sugar Bear’s bride-to-be was intimidated by the self-confessed “coupon queen.”
+After hearing that Lamb had approached Alana directly without asking her, June appeared furious, suggesting that perhaps Sugar Bear’s bride to be was intimidated by the self confessed “coupon queen”.

 “I don’t know why Jennifer would call an 11-year-old and not me.
 I mean, what type of woman does that?
 Is she that scared of me?”